liluzibird/blog/content/blog/im-back-bitches/index.md

 Edit: Fucking hell, after I uploaded this, Github changed some weird things with upload-artifact so had to replace some things from the website.
 After I did that, fucking Hugo build wouldn't work because they still wanted me to update the paginate to pagination?
 I don't know man, but everything is working again after a couple rebuilds.

+Edit2: Had to once again specify the hugo version again...

 So TLDR; expect more blogs cause I finally fixed my shit.